Assistant Professor of Biology

 Areas of Academic Interest:

-An investigation of the fundamental properties of cells.
-Topics include cell structure and function, energetics and metabolism, gene structure and expression, and the techniques used to study these phenomena.
-Designed for students who plan to major in biology or one of the natural sciences and/ or who are pre-health.
+An introduction to the biology of organisms.
+Topics include levels of biological organization, biological diversity, plant and animal structure and function, and comparative study of structure and function relationships in living organisms.
+Designed for students who plan to major in biology or one of the natural sciences and/or who are pre-health.
 Three lectures and one three-hour laboratory per week.
-Prerequisite: BI 115.
+Fall, Spring.

 BI 301 Genetics (1)